imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Getting started.md

 2. **Practical Knowledge Only**: Focused exclusively on actionable knowledge, excluding abstract or faith-building exercises (some books from the *Revival* were excluded because of this).
 While the project is not intended to be a da'wah, any positive da'wah effect is welcome.
 For those seeking theoretical knowledge to ground their faith, seek other resources.
 3. **Built for Easy Review**: Merged similar concepts under unified processes to minimize their number.
 This ensures easier reviews and supports long-term maintenance.

-You might encounter some actions in the initiative that don't have any process linked to them.
+You might encounter some actions in the domain that don't have any process linked to them.
 This can be explained by one of three reasons:

 * The action demands a project, not a process.
 * The action has already been included in another process.